puppetlabs/puppetserver/docker/puppetserver/README.md

   **Note** this is only effective on the initial run of the container when certificates are generated.

+- `USE_PUPPETDB`

+  Whether or not to connect the puppetserver to puppetdb.
+Defaults to 'true'.

+  Setting this to 'false' with the `puppet/puppetserver` image replaces the `puppet/puppetserver-standalone` image.
+  This sets `$PUPPET_REPORTS` to 'log' and `$PUPPET_STORECONFIGS` to 'false' if you haven't customized the storeconfigs backend or the report processor.

 ## Initialization Scripts

 If you would like to do additional initialization, add a directory called `/docker-custom-entrypoint.d/` and fill it with `.sh` scripts.